 On the other hand, “black hat” represents the dark side of producing SEO strategies.
 These tactics violate search engine guidelines and are geared to boost the search engine results page (SERP) instead of the user experience.

-Even though it is advisable to steer clear of black hat strategies, it is crucial to recognize if your website is using these techniques, perhaps because of short-term oriented search engine optimization professional.
-These tactics may only work short-term because new technology and updated algorithms render these practices obsolete.
+Even though it is advisable to steer clear of black hat strategies, it is crucial to recognize if your website is using these techniques, perhaps by short-term optimization professionals.
+These tactics become obsolete with new technology and updated algorithms.
 Since these strategies are strictly against Google’s best practices, you could be penalized and banned from Google search results.

 1. Keyword Stuffing

 This attempt to manipulate SERP was short-lived.
 Eventually, Google improved its algorithms and “crawlers.”
-Web crawlers or sometimes called spiders or bots, are the programs Google implements that automatically scan sites identifying words that don’t belong while tracking all links on each page.
+Web crawlers, sometimes called spiders or bots, are the programs Google implements that automatically scan sites, identifying words that don’t belong while tracking all links on each page.
 If links go to unrelated pages, this will penalize the ranking score.

 A great way to avoid keyword stuffing is to create quality content related to the topic discussed.
 Quality content will naturally prevent keyword stuffing and remove the ability to use black hat SEO tactics.